ToolWeb Logo

 How do I encode or decode Base64 online?

-Paste your text to encode it into Base64, or paste a Base64 string to decode it back to plain text — the result appears instantly and can be copied with one click.
+Paste your text to encode it into Base64, or paste a Base64 string to decode it back to plain text — the result appears right away and can be copied with one click.
 The tool is free, bidirectional, and runs entirely in your browser.

 What is Base64 encoding?